Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 How to Quit Xanax Safely

-Again, tapering off benzodiazepines is the recommended approach for withdrawal.
-Since Xanax is a short-acting benzodiazepine, you may first be switched to a long-acting benzo, such as Valium, before you are tapered off that drug.
+Rather than quitting Xanax cold turkey, tapering off benzodiazepines is the recommended approach for withdrawal.
+Since Xanax is a short-acting benzodiazepine, your doctor may first switch you to a long-acting benzo such as Valium before you are tapered off that drug.

 How Does Tapering Work?

 This slow reduction controls withdrawal symptoms and cravings, letting the body adjust to decreasing dosages.
+It significantly lowers your risk for medical complications like seizures.
 Other medications and treatments may also be used to reduce discomfort during this process.

-While tapering off Xanax will enable the withdrawal process to be successfully completed, this isn’t enough to ensure recovery.
+While tapering off Xanax will enable the withdrawal process to be successfully completed, this isn’t enough to ensure recovery if you’re addicted to Xanax.
 Therapy is needed as part of a comprehensive addiction treatment program.

 How Long Does It Take to Detox Completely From Xanax?

-The length of time it takes to successfully detox from Xanax and other benzodiazepine drugs will depend on various individual factors, such as how long Xanax has been used, genetic factors, biological factors, and the level of anxiety experienced prior to using Xanax.
+The length of time it takes to successfully detox from Xanax and other benzodiazepine drugs will depend on various individual factors.
+Your Xanax withdrawal symptoms timeline depends on how long Xanax has been used, the Xanax dosage, genetic factors, biological factors, and the level of anxiety experienced prior to using Xanax.
 If an individual has been misusing other substances in addition to Xanax, this will also complicate the withdrawal timeline.

-Acute withdrawal symptoms tend to last anywhere from 10 to 14 days.
-Withdrawal symptoms will usually peak within two weeks.
+Acute withdrawal symptoms tend to last anywhere from 5 to 28 days.
+Withdrawal symptoms can start about 24 hours after your last dose and will usually peak within two weeks.

 Profile image for Dr. Alison Tarlow